cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-networks/private-net/warp-connector.md

 #### Route all traffic

-You can configure all traffic on a device to egress through the WARP connector machine.
+You can configure all traffic on a device to egress through the WARP connector.
 All traffic will be filtered by your Gateway network policies.

 {{<tabs labels="Linux | macOS | Windows ">}}
 {{<tab label="linux" no-code="true">}}